bitcoin-problems/bitcoin-problems.github.io/_problems/fee-bumping.md

 ---
 layout: problem
-title:  "Replacement rules and Fee Bumping"
+title:  "Secure Fee-Bumping for L2s"
 tags: lightning
 status: open
-maintainer: LLFourn
+maintainer: ariard
+issue: 16
 ---

 Layer-2 protocols like [Lightning] treat the blockchain as a dispute resolution and settlement layer.
 Only when their counterparty is unreachable or uncooperative does a participant have to unilaterally broadcast a transaction.
-The protocol often requires a party to confirm a transaction within a certain time so the funds are distributed fairly.
+Protocols like [Lightning] require a participant to confirm a transaction within a certain time so the coins are distributed correctly.
-So how can layer-2 protocol designers guarantee an opportunity to confirm a time sensitive transaction to an honest party under reasonable assumptions?
+So how can layer-2 protocol designers guarantee an opportunity to confirm time sensitive transactions to participants under reasonable assumptions?
-Since miners prioritize transactions based on their feerate, the only effective way is to make sure participants can set the fee of the transactions and ideally even increase it repeatedly after the transaction has been broadcast to the network shoud be it insufficient.
+Since miners prioritize transactions based on their feerate, the only effective way is to make sure participants can control the fee of these transactions unilaterally.
+Ideally they should even be able to increase it after the transaction has been broadcast to the network should the original fee be insufficient.

 There are two approaches available for fee bumping in Bitcoin today: